tom-deman/flask-form/README.md

 Now we will add some code to store the forms results into an SQL database.

 Here are the new imports to allow us to use sql with Python.
-I stored the credentials into a hidden .env file and we call them with Python dotenv librabry.
+I stored the credentials into a hidden .env file and we call them with Python dotenv librabry ( Don't forget to put your credentials in the .env file ).

 ![alt text](assets/code10.png)